deepakgupta7403/GreenDAODemo/README.md

 - [ ] Then use this plugin in the app/build.gradle, below com.android.application plugin
 - [ ] GreenDAO requires us to create the schema of the table in the form of a class with greenDAO annotations.
 - [ ] Explore the DAO generated classes at app/build/generated/source/greendao.
 We can see few classes in this folder.
+- [ ] Create Custome Class for GreenDAO new DB Version modification handling.
 - [ ] To use the database we need to construct the DaoSession Object in Application Class.
-- [ ] Test the table in the Main activity.
+- [ ] Test the data manipulation in the activity.
 - [ ] specify the greendao schema version of the database in the app/build.gradle.